eemilhaa/ot-harjoitustyo/documentation/architecture.md

   - When the user clicks the button the function gets executed
   - Any function can be assigned: for example starting a new game, giving an exit call or providing a dict key to navigate to a new menu window are all implemented as on_click functions

-The **Renderer** class
-  - A renderer takes a level as content to render
-  - A renderer renders the content to the display and scales it from a small drawing surface to the full-sized display
-    - This makes the pixelated look of the game happen
-    - Menus do not have a separate renderer as native resolution is used in the UI

 What's a **Sprite** and what's not
   - All in-game stuff is sprites